Eunike Tanzil

-Eunike Tanzil (born August 17, 1998 - Medan, North Sumatra) is an Indonesian composer, pianist, and music producer based in Los Angeles, California.
+Eunike Tanzil (born August 17, 1998) is an Indonesian composer, pianist, and music producer based in Los Angeles, California.
 She has worked with numerous artists and musicians, including Laufey, TwoSet Violin, Anna Lapwood, Sophie Kauer, Ray Chen, Jeff Danna, Jhett Tolentino and Feby Putri.

 Tanzil has participated in scoring music for Asian Persuasion (2023), Be Somebody (2021), The Addams Family 2 (2021), I Wanna Dance With Somebody (2022), and Abominable and the Invisible City.
 Tanzil’s music has been performed by several orchestras, including the Los Angeles Philharmonic at the Hollywood Bowl, Boston Symphony Orchestra, San Francisco Symphony Orchestra, the Indianapolis Symphony Orchestra, the Royal Philharmonic Orchestra, the National Symphony Orchestra at the Kennedy Center, the Juilliard Orchestra, and the Deutsches Symphonie-Orchester Berlin.

 Early life and education

 Tanzil was born and raised in Medan, North Sumatra.
 She began learning piano and Electone at the age of 5.
 In 2014, she represented Indonesia at the Yamaha Electone Concours Asia-Pacific.
 At 17, Tanzil relocated to the US after winning a full scholarship from Berklee College of Music where she majored in film scoring and composition and graduated with Summa Cum Laude in 2021.
 She later earned a Master of Music degree in composition from the Juilliard School.
 While at Juilliard, she was mentored by Academy Award and Pulitzer Prize winner John Corigliano, as well as by John Debney and Pinar Toprak.